oblivia-simplex/feral_machines/posts/2022-01-01--new_years_resolution_2022.md

 # Updates
-- I think I might be running a few days behind with the first one, but it should be by Friday at the latest.
-Is it too late to amend this resolution to say "by the first Friday of every month, beginning in February?"
-Might be.
-I'll do some
+- I think I might be running a few days late with the first one.
+It should be up by the end of the week.
+Is it too late to amend my resolution to say "by the first Friday of every month, beginning in February?"
+Probably.
+I'll do some sort of penance for this.